DanTrofimov/talks/README.md

 # talks
-some of my talks &amp; lectures
+some of my public talks